 Across Turtle Island, our Two-Spirit and Indigenous LGBTQIA+ relatives are continuously leading efforts to celebrate and protect queer communities.
-Join us for a powerful conversation with these community leaders as they examine the challenges facing Native advocacy today and share how philanthropy can foster trust, reciprocity, and authentic solidarity.
+Make sure to watch this powerful conversation with these community leaders as they examine the challenges facing Native advocacy today and share how philanthropy can foster trust, reciprocity, and authentic solidarity.

 Executive Director, Bay Area American Indian Two-Spirits